Aliases for ERCC6 Gene

 GeneCards Summary for ERCC6 Gene

 ERCC6 (Excision Repair Cross-Complementation Group 6) is a Protein Coding gene.
-Diseases associated with ERCC6 include cerebrooculofacioskeletal syndrome 1 and de sanctis-cacchione syndrome.
+Diseases associated with ERCC6 include cockayne syndrome type ii and ercc6-related cockayne syndrome.
 Among its related pathways are Chks in Checkpoint Regulation and Gene Expression.
-GO annotations related to this gene include chromatin binding and protein complex binding.
+GO annotations related to this gene include chromatin binding and protein C-terminus binding.
 An important paralog of this gene is ERCC6L2.

 UniProtKB/Swiss-Prot for ERCC6 Gene